 A manufacturing defect exists when a product is manufactured in a way that deviates from the design and results in a defect being built into it.
 For instance, battery housing that is manifested outside of specifications so that it is too small and permits excessive heat build-up is an example of a design defect.
 By contrast, a design defect can exist when a product is made exactly as the plans require, but mistakes in the plans or blueprints result in dangerous defects.

 In these cases where a person has been injured by a defective product, he or she may be able to receive compensation for personal injuries.
 The compensation may include damages for:

 - Past and future physical pain and suffering, mental anguish and physical impairment;

 - Past and future medical, incidental and hospital expenses;

 - Past and future loss of earnings and earning capacity;

 - Wrongful death when the victim was killed.

 It is clear that even though these products have been on the market for several years and have been subject to numerous and expansive recalls by the CPSC, there are still regular reports of injuries Hoverboards and lithium batteries.

 Injured by a Lithium-Ion Battery in a Hoverboard or Other Device?

-If you or a loved one have suffered a severe injury due to a fire or explosion in the lithium-ion battery installed into your hoverboard or gyro board, the experienced personal injury and Pennsylvania product liability attorneys of The Reiff Law Firm may be able to fight for you.
+If you or a loved one have suffered a severe injury due to a fire or explosion in the lithium-ion battery installed into your hoverboard or gyro board, the experienced electric scooter injury and Pennsylvania product liability attorneys of The Reiff Law Firm may be able to fight for you.
 For more than three decades our experienced and strategic attorneys have fought for injured Pennsylvanians and Philadelphians.
-To schedule a free and confidential initial personal injury consultation call us at (215) 246-9000 today or contact us online.
+To schedule a free and confidential initial personal injury consultation call us at (215) 709-6940 today or contact us online.